 Two of the three school construction projects that were approved at Town Meeting last year have begun, and the third is expected to start soon.

-The town approved modular classrooms for Elmwood, Hopkins and the high school in an attempt to keep up with the steady increase in student enrollment.
+The town approved four modular classrooms for Elmwood and Hopkins and six permanent classrooms for the high school in an attempt to keep up with the steady increase in student enrollment.

 Construction crews began excavation work at Elmwood and Hopkins in mid-June.
 According to superintendent Carol Cavanaugh, installation of the classrooms should start in mid-July, with the projects expected to be completed by mid-August.